-The charging system light comes on briefly when the ignition is turned on, but the engine is not running, as a check to show the light is working.
-The light turns off when the engine is started.
-If it does not, have the vehicle serviced by your dealer.
+On some vehicles the charging system light comes on briefly when the ignition is turned on, but the engine is not running, as a check to show the light is working.
+It should go out when the engine is started.
+For vehicles with a reconfigurable cluster, this light may not come on when the ignition is turned on.

 If the light stays on, or comes on while driving, there may be a problem with the electrical charging system.

 Have it checked by your dealer.
 Driving while this light is on could drain the battery.

-When this light comes on, the Driver Information Center (DIC) also displays a message.
+When this light comes on, or is flashing, the Driver Information Center (DIC) also displays a message.